-Pendulum Is Finally Swinging Back On Excessive Prosecution Of Juveniles
+Pendulum Is Finally Swinging Back On Excessive Prosecution Of Juveniles In Oregon

 In Oregon, for over twenty-five years prosecutors have had sole discretion in trying juvenile offenders as adults in court.
 This was dictated by Ballot Measure 11.
 However, the Oregon Legislature has since pushed back on sending adolescents to adult prisons and now enables many of them to remain in the juvenile court system, with far less extreme punishments.